EtFX1/JS-Vending-Machine/README.md

 # JS-Vending-Machine
-A simple vending machine with pure javascript
+A simple vending machine with pure javascript dom manipulation, inside an empty body tag.